dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 1. Sign in to the Azure portal and choose **Monitoring + Management** > **Intune**.
 You can also search resources for **Intune**.
 2. Open the **Set up Intune Data Warehouse** blade.
 3. Select **Get Power BI App** to access and share pre-created Power BI reports for your tenant in the browser.

+> [!NOTE]
-    - If Power BI has not authenticated with your Azure Active Directory credentials, Power BI prompts you to provide your credentials.
+> If Power BI has not authenticated with your Azure Active Directory credentials, Power BI prompts you to provide your credentials.
 When selecting your credentials, choose **Organizational account** as your authentication method.

 ### Add additional filters to the Intune Compliance app